 Create a new print job

-- Source files: From '+' button below the source file reference list, you can open the image file you want to work with.
-It adds the source file in the list and detects the source file size and drops information.
-To remove file us '-' and it will be removed from dialog.
+- Source files: From the '+' button below the source file reference list, you can open the image file you want to work with.
+It adds the source file to the list and detects the source file size and drops information.
+To remove the file use '-' and it will be removed from the dialog.
 Below is the preview part which can be enabled or disabled.
 The preview is optional to view the full source size file with the option Show preview and/or with selected Layout.

 - Rapport settings: In Rapport settings, you can set the width and height for the print job, also selected in copies or minimum repeat.
 The drop and orientation can be set if the image does not have an embedded one.
 If the source file has embedded drop information it will be detected and shown in the given fields.

 - Colorway: If you work with multichannel design with various colorways embedded, this section is enabled automatically.
 From the unfolded list, you can select the embedded colorway you need.

 - Output: If you work with Layouts, in the section Layout from the unfolded list you can select the Layout you need.
 Else, chose None if you wish no layouts.
 The layouts are XML layouts that come with the installation or are provided by Inedit.
 The layout files (XML and source files, e.g. logo files), are stored in

 - On the Printing scheme field, you could have a default schema configured in Print Server Configuration, or else select another scheme for this print job.
 The printer schemes are synchronized with neoStampa when working with the installed printer.
 Clicking on the button '...' you will access the Printer schema manager of neoStampa, where you can see what options that schema is offering and structured.

 - The Comments field is available to add additional information for the print job.
 Write any relevant information about that print job in the text field Comments.
 If you work with layouts that use the comments info, the text will be embedded in the output file.
 You will view them in the print job queue window if you enabled the designation of columns in the Configuration part.